aurovrata/ReOrder-posts-within-categories/README.txt

 `
 = 7.
 The initial order of post is chronological, can it be changed? = Yes, by default the first time you manually sort your posts, they will be presented in the same order as your post table, namely by post data.
-There are 3 possible alternative default order you can set,
- 1. reverse chronological by hooking this filter,
+There are 3 possible alternative default order you can set, 1.reverse chronological by hooking this filter,

 `
 add_filter('reorder_posts_within_category_initial_order', 'reverse_order', 10, 3);
 function reverse_order($reverse, $post_type, $term_id){